ucg8j/blog/posts/rooting-a-oneplus-3t-phone.md

 ### One Small Hiccup

 I encountered one issue in this process.
-SuperSu was not intalling from the TWRP menu.
+SuperSu was not installing from the TWRP menu.
 I stopped the above process in between Step 2 and Step 3 as I had to go to bed for work the next day.
 On booting my phone for the day, I let my android install apps associated with my google account.
 Normally a great feature when signing into a new phone or one that has been formatted.
 However, the phone must be freshly wiped to be able to install SuperSu.
 So I had to separately wipe the phone again using the following commands found on this [SO answer](https://stackoverflow.com/a/39357553/3691003):

 ```bash
 $ ./adb reboot bootloader